MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/receive-side-scaling-version-2-rssv2-in-ndis-6-80.md

 [Receive Side Scaling](ndis-receive-side-scaling2.md) improves the system performance related to handling of network data on multiprocessor systems.
 NDIS 6.80 and later support RSS Version 2 (RSSv2), which extends RSS by offering per-VPort spreading of queues.

-RSSv2 uses the NDIS 6.80 Synchronous Oid request interface for some of its OIDs.
+RSSv2 uses the NDIS 6.80 Synchronous OID request interface for some of its OIDs.
 For more info about Synchronous OID calls, see [Synchronous OID request interface in NDIS 6.80](synchronous-oid-request-interface-in-ndis-6-80.md).

 For more info about RSSv2, see [Receive Side Scaling Version 2 (RSSv2)](receive-side-scaling-version-2-rssv2-.md).